mustafakbulut/OBSS-CODE-MASTER-2021/README.md

 # OBSS-CODE-MASTER-2021

-OBSS Code Master Yarışmasında üniversite içerisinde 1. olmamı sağlayan çözüm.
+The solution that allowed me to be the 1st in the university in the OBSS Code Master Competition.

 ## Problem

-Hikayeleştirilmiş problemin kısaca açıklaması: Bir dizi içerisinde sadece 'a', 'b' ve '?' karakterleri vardır. '?' karakterleri yerine 'a' veya 'b' konulması istenmektedir.
+Brief description of the narrated problem:
-Kurala göre 'aaa' ve 'bbb' yanyana gelememektedir.
+There are only 'a', 'b' and '?' in a character array.
+It is desirable to replace the characters '?' with 'a' or 'b'.
+According to the rule, 'aaa' and 'bbb' cannot come together.